essential-contributions/pint/docs/book/src/appendix/abi/abi_gen.md

 [`essential_types`](https://docs.rs/essential-types/latest/essential_types/index.html) crate.

-Because all state mutations are optional, they need to be set individually using their own builder methods (unlike predicate arguments).
+Because all state mutations are optional, they need to be set individually using their own builder methods (unlike predicate data).
 For simple types like `int`, `bool`, `b256`, and unions, the syntax is self explanatory.
-Those types have corresponding Rust types as for predicate arguments:
+Those types have corresponding Rust types as for predicate data:

 | Pint Type | Rust Type  |
 | --------- | ---------- |